 As a novice I was WN8QEZ then upgraded to WB8QEZ and finally got NS8O extra in the mid 80's.
 So I am a 20 wpm Extra Class.
 Actually I can operate at 35 wpm or greater.
 CW is my prefered mode, as that's real amateur radio to me.

 Antennas at the moment?
 2 ele Quad tribander FOR 20 -10 meters.
 Other antennas: 96' per leg dipole that I feed on all the lower bands through a tuner.
-Also I have a 30 meter vertical with the base at 42 feet.
-Elevation is 940 feet in Meigs county, southeastern Ohio.
+Also I have a 30 meter dipole at 42 feet.
+Antenna elevation is 1000 ASL feet in Meigs county, southeastern Ohio.
 Nice and RF quiet at my QTH.

 I used to power my station and a few lights via a homemade wind generator that fed a 330 AH battery pack at 12 VDC.
 The picture shows me working on the 1.8KW wind generator.
-A couple of years ago a storm caused the welds on the tower to fail and the 80 pound generator came crashing down.
+A couple of years ago a storm caused the welds on the tower to fail and the 80 pound generator came crashing down... within 3 feet of my truck!
 Now I still have the batteries and use it for standby power on the grid.

 I was a Volunteer Examiner for about 10 years and helped many people get their ham licenses.
 It was a rewarding experience and I recommend it.